microsoft/vscode-dev-containers/script-library/docs/docker.md

 ### Supporting bind mounts from the workspace folder

 A common question that comes up is how you can use `bind` mounts from the Docker CLI from within the Codespace itself (e.g. via `-v`).
-The trick is that, since you're acutally using Docker sitting outside of the container, the paths will be different than those in the container.
+The trick is that, since you're actually using Docker sitting outside of the container, the paths will be different than those in the container.
 You need to use the **host**'s paths instead.

 > **Note:** The docker-from-docker approach does not currently enable bind mounting locations outside of the workspace folder.

+#### GitHub Codespaces

+In GitHub Codespaces, the workspace folder should work with bind mounts by default, so no further action is required.

 #### Remote - Containers